What is Analytical Hierarchy Process (AHP)?

 Step 5: Get the Relative Weights

-The software programme will use the data to do a mathematical computation and give relative weights to the criterion.
+The software program will use the data to do a mathematical computation and give relative weights to the criterion.
 Once the equation with weighted criteria is complete, one may assess the options to choose the best answer for their needs.